sjbarag/ECE-C433/proj2/README.md

 * ethDist.py     Data processing script for p2b and p2c
 * data/plots.gp  gnuplot script to generate plots for p1d and p1e

+* data/by\_millisecond.png    gnuplot output for packet arrival times, by millisecond
+* data/by\_second.png         gnuplot output for packet arrival times, by second
+* data/by\_minute.png         gnuplot output for packet arrival times, by minute
+* data/cdf.png                gnuplot cumulative density function for packet sizes
+* data/eth\_differences.txt   Description of the ethernet type distribution and promiscuity differences

+* data/timing\_data.txt      Captured data used for the plots
+* data/eth\_data.txt         Captured data used for the ethernet type analysis

+* README.md         This file
+* Makefile          A GNU Make file
 * instructions.pdf  A copy of the instructions
+* combined.pdf      A print-ready PDF of all the code
 * LICENSE           Software license for this project

 #### Compiling